eldipa/book-of-gehn/_posts/2019-05-08-CTR-Edit-Inject-Plaintext-Attacks.md

 ...     return enc_ctr(ptext, secret_cfg.key, secret_cfg.nonce)
 ```

-The ``edit`` function allows us to generate two different ciphertexts
+The ``edit`` function allows us edit or patch a ciphertext modifying
+the plaintext.

+This generates two different ciphertexts
 encrypted with the **same** key stream which breaks CTR
 with a simple known-plaintext attack{% sidenote 'This unlocks the
 [Break "random access read/write" AES CTR](https://cryptopals.com/sets/1/challenges/25)